 The exhibition will open with a reception on Thursday, October 13 from 5 to 8 PM.
 Guests are asked to sign up in advance using this online form.

-ISLAA is open from 12 to 6 PM on Tuesday through Friday.
+ISLAA is open Tuesday through Friday from 12 to 6 PM.
 Face coverings are recommended but not required while on site.
 Although walk-ins are allowed, visitors are encouraged to book appointments in advance through ISLAA’s online scheduler.

 For press inquiries, please email Olivia Casa, exhibition and curatorial manager, at [email protected]